 I am an ICT expert with an undergraduate Diploma in Electrical Engineering (telecom major), and a M.A.Sc. and Ph.D., both in wireless digital communications.
 I have nearly two decades of experience in the industry, in particular on system architecture and hardware / software integration for a variety of successful products in both consumer and infrastructure sectors.
 I hold postgraduate degrees in Digital Telecommunications, Electrical Engineering, from the University of British Columbia, Vancouver, Canada.

-Between May 2015 and March 2017 I was Chief Architect and acting VP Engineering at mimik Technology Inc., a pre-revenue high-tech startup; I am responsible for leading and managing the engineering team, translating business strategy into timely execution and delivery of products for the market.
-I provide architectural direction for products and solutions in the company road-map, developing success criteria and implementation plans.
-Since joining I have been instrumental in revamping software development life-cycle management tools and processes, contributing to the transformation of an engineering culture into a high-performance, market driven one, contributing to a coherent marketing, product management and sales organization.
+Between May 2015 and March 2017 I was Chief Architect and acting VP Engineering at mimik Technology Inc., where I am responsible for leading an agile engineering team in a pre-revenue startup environment, providing architectural direction for products and solutions in the company road-map, developing success metrics and implementation plans.
+Since joining I have been instrumental in revamping software development life-cycle management tools and processes, contributing to the transformation of an engineering culture into a market driven one, towards a coherent marketing, product management and sales organization.
 As a senior member of the management team, I regularly communicate company technology strategy to employees, partners, customers and investors.

 Between December 2010 and March 2015 I was with the technical department of Thenamaris Inc., a top-tier ships-management company, leading the electrical engineering group, supporting superintendent engineers and fleet electricians (in the order of one hundred individuals) in all things related to electronic automation, onboard ICT, telecommunications, radio navigation and telemetry for energy optimization.
 Group responsibilities also included overseeing maintenance, as well as planning, management and execution of related development and infrastructure projects with average annual budgets of 1-2M USD.